k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 teams and contract managers, this means spending hours or days poring over documents to identify key terms, ensure compliance, and assess risks.

-The challenges don’t stop there.
+The challenges don't stop there.
 [Manual contract review](https://dealhub.io/glossary/contract-analysis/) is inherently prone to oversight.
-It’s easy to miss a critical indemnity clause, a non-standard payment term, or a jurisdictional anomaly—each of which can expose the organization to unexpected liabilities.
+It's easy to miss a critical indemnity clause, a non-standard payment term, or a jurisdictional anomaly--each of which can expose the organization to unexpected liabilities.
 As the volume of contracts grows, so does the likelihood of errors, delays, and inconsistencies in analysis.